Meta Tags are one of the key aspects of SEO and using them correctly can have a huge impact on ranking.

 A canonical tag (aka “rel canonical”) helps search engines understand the master copy of a webpage.

-Like a webpage can be accessed from multiple URL like with HTTP, HTTPS, with www or non-www.
+A webpage can be accessed from multiple URLs like HTTP, HTTPS, with www or non-www.
 So, Using the canonical tag prevents problems caused by identical or “duplicate” content appearing on multiple URLs.

 <link rel="canonical" href="http://example.com/" />

 Header tags are important for SEO.
 It helps you properly structure the content and helps search engines understand the content.

 In fact, the right implementation of these heading tags can help you rank better in SERPs. (search engine result pages).
 It also improves the user experience and ease of reading.